raffled/dark-tooth-wasd/README.md

 # Darktooth WASD Keyboard layout design

-This is a keyboard layout based on my Emacs theme, Darktooth.
+This is a keyboard layout based on the Emacs theme, Darktooth created by [emacsfodder](https://github.com/emacsfodder).

+For the original 104 key design, see his repository here: [https://github.com/emacsfodder/dark-tooth-wasd](https://github.com/emacsfodder/dark-tooth-wasd).

+I've been replicating a similar design for an 87 key tenkeyless board.

 Layout is Mac / ANSI.
 (Super = Cmd, Meta = Alt)